stuarteberg/graph-tool/doc/demos/inference/inference.rst

 ``graph-tool`` includes algorithms to identify the large-scale structure of networks in the :mod:`~graph_tool.inference` submodule.
 Here we explain the basic functionality with self-contained examples.
+For a more thorough theoretical introduction to the methods described here, the reader is referred to [peixoto-bayesian-2017]_.

 Background: Nonparametric statistical inference
 -----------------------------------------------